huyphutran/huyphutran.github.io/README.md

 - Integrated various payment gateways.
 - Implemented real-time seat availability check and booking.
 - Created an analytics dashboard for performance and revenue tracking.

-**Role:** Developer
 **Team Size:** 3
-**My Position:** Front-end Developer
+**My Position:** Developer
 <br/>
 **My Responsibilities:**
-- Tech Design
-- Coding, Test
-- Requirement Engineering
+- Designed and created the user interface (UI) and user experience (UX) for the platform.
+- Conducted thorough testing to ensure a seamless user experience.
+- Played a key role in UI/UX design, coding, testing, and requirement engineering.

 **Technologies Used:** React, Node

 ### Hai Lua Restaurant Order Management System

 - Digitalized the Order Management System of Hai Lua restaurant.
-- Integrated Cash & Non-cash payment methods.
+- Integrated Cash and non-cash payment methods.
-- Optimized the coordination between front & back of the restaurant.
+- Optimized the coordination between the front & back of the restaurant.
-- Viewed and managed reports, data.
+- Viewed and managed reports, and data.

 **My Position:** Business Analyst
 <br/>